Clara Seekamp: Writing

 She protested her husband's sentence, amassing 3000 signatures for a petition to have him freed, and due to public outcry Henry was released after only 3 months.
-However, before he could return, on 1 March she and a guest were held at gunpoint and robbed by a former employee while tallying up the newspapers accounts.
-The thieves escaped with almost 100 pounds, but were later arrested and gaoled after Clara gave evidence.
+Before he could return, on 1 March she and a guest were held at gunpoint and robbed by a former employee while tallying up the newspapers accounts.
+The thieves escaped with almost 100 pounds, but were later arrested and jailed after Clara gave evidence.

 Later life

-Henry was not well after being released from gaol, and his poor health led to the eventual sale of the Ballarat Times in late 1856.
+Henry was not well after being released from jail, and his poor health led to the eventual sale of the Ballarat Times in late 1856.
 Clara's daughter, now seven, had travelled from Ireland, and joined the family.
 The government, wanting to expand the road the Ballarat Times was situated on, compulsorily acquired portions of the land in 1856 and 1859.
 Clara petitioned for money from the government to make up for her loss of business income and property value; after many delays the government eventually awarded her 500 pounds in 1862.
 Whether Clara and Henry were still living together is not clear.
 He appears to have been in New South Wales in 1860, and Queensland at some point in 1862.
 He died there in January 1864.
 Clara and her three children had moved to Melbourne.

 In 1868 her daughter Clara died from diphtheria at the age of 18, and later that year her son Oliver was arrested for stealing building materials from empty houses.
 She is reported as appearing in court "much grieved with her son's position" and offered that "his name was down for a situation in the General Post Office" in his defence.
 She wrote a letter asking for financial help from the Victorian Press Association in 1873, and a letter of correction to The Age confirming her former husband's status as founder of The Ballarat Times in 1877.
 Oliver died of lead poisoning in 1884.

 Clara herself died in Pascoe Vale, Melbourne at her son Francis' house on 22 January 1908.
 She is buried with Oliver in Melbourne General Cemetery.